Our Complete Guide to a Patent Bet

 |Number of Events||Combinations||Total Stakes||Win|

 The composition of the system is very simple: there are 3 singles, 3 doubles and 1 treble.
 It is interesting to note that you start to see a return from one correct result, so it is fairly easy to get your initial investment covered.
-It must be said, however, that in order to make a net profit, usually, all three results have to come in.
+However, it must be noted that in order to make a net profit, usually, all three results have to come in.

 How does a Patent Bet Work?

-Example: The three games that make up the Patent system can be of any sport: here we have assigned them the first three letters of the alphabet.
-So, the system will consist of A, B, C, or the three single matches, then the three 3 doubles of AB, AC, BC and the treble of ABC, for a total of seven bets.
-For those who are scared of calculations, don’t worry, you will not have to do it yourself, because it is a job done automatically when you create the betslip at the online bookmakers.
+Example: When using a Patent, you can bet on any sport.
+We have given the theoretical events letters, so we can see how it is made.
+It will include A, B, C, or the three single matches, then the three 3 doubles of AB, AC, BC and the treble of ABC, for a total of seven bets.
+For those who are scared of calculations, don’t worry, you will not have to do it yourself, because it is done automatically when you create the betslip at the online bookmakers.

-When to Use: A system of this type, as we have already highlighted, is really simple.
-This is why it can be used as a testing ground by those approaching system bets for the first time.
-Moreover, the multiplier guarantees non-minimum gains, even if only partially successful, and as a result, it is relatively easy to break-even.
+When to Use: A system of this type is really simple.
+This is why it can be used as a testing ground by those using system bets for the first time.
+Furthermore, it is relatively easy to get a decent return, particularly if you choose matches with decent odds.

 Patent Bet and Football

-The reason is simple; football matches generally have better odds on offer due to their unpredictability and the fact that the draw is a viable result also adds to this.
+The reason is for this is easy to explain Football matches tend to have better odds on offer than other sports, thus your profit potential is increased.
 Of course, you can still use the patent on things like horse racing, or tennis.
 It’s just your returns will likely be lower.

 A Patent Bet Example

-At this point how this system works is clear to us.
+At this point how this system works should be understood.
 We have now decided to provide a Patent bet example, in order for you to see how it functions in real life.
 We chose 3 matches from the Champions League, and our budget is £5 per stake.
-This means that the total cost of our bet will be £35, a figure within reach of most peoples’ budgets.
-Below are our selections and our forecasts.
+This means that the total cost of our bet will be £35, a figure that most people could afford.
+Our selections and our forecasts for the games can be found below.

 |Selected Matches||Our Prediction||Quote “1”||Quote “X”||Quote “2”|

-Starting from one correct prediction we will begin to collect a return.
-Say this was the Manchester Utd game, we’d collect £16, still not even half of our initial investment.
+We start to see a return after only one correct prediction.
+Even so, say this was the Manchester Utd game, we’d only collect £16, that’s not even half of our initial stake.

 If we add the Juventus win, to the United draw, we will then start to see a healthy profit.
 The two results combined would get us £60.10, or a net profit of £25.10.
 Not bad!